CameronDevine/StateMint/paper/paper.md

 However, this requires students to purchase, install, and learn Mathematica, often with a considerable monetary investment and a learning curve.
 To mitigate these problems, a web app was designed to allow students to use this tool without any knowledge of programming by allowing equations to be input in BASIC notation, similar to most scientific calculators.
 To support this interface, a Python package was written with the same functionality as the Mathematica package and is deployed by the web app as an Amazon AWS Lambda function.
-With the Lambda function running in the cloud, this software can be used by any device with an internet connection and a web browser.
+This app can be accessed by any device with an internet connection and a web browser.

 # Web Interface